JonasBchrt/ami-image/README.md

 The action automatically uses the third-party Github actions [pi-gen-action](https://github.com/usimd/pi-gen-action) and [upload-artifact](https://github.com/actions/upload-artifact).

+*Note:* As of now, you still need to copy any models for on-board classification manually.
+See the last step in the readme in the `pi_inferences` repository for details.

 ## ami-stage

 The custom AMI stage does the following (cf. [blank.yml](.github/workflows/blank.yml)):